winterchipmunk/guidemo/README.md

 # guidemo

-`demo` is spring boot project providing gui demo restful services.
+`demo` is a spring boot project providing gui demo restful services.

-`gui` is angular project.
+`gui` is an angular project.